Klimt in Vienna

 The provocative novelist Elfriede Jelinek (b 1946), winner of the Nobel Prize for Literature in 2004, dispenses with direct speech, indulges in strange flights of fancy and takes a very dim view of humanity.
 Her works are highly controversial, often disturbingly pornographic, and either loved or hated by critics.
 Jelinek's Women as Lovers (1994) and The Piano Teacher (1983) are two of her most acclaimed works.
 Her controversial Greed (2000) focuses on gender and the relationships between men and women.

-Wolf Haas (b 1960) is well known for his dark-humoured crime novels featuring Detective Simon Brenner, several of which are set in Vienna.
+Wolf Haas (b 1960) is well known for his dark-humoured crime novels featuring Detective Simon Brenner.
 Three have been made into films, including the Vienna-set Komm, süsser Tod (Come, Sweet Death; 1998); the film was released in 2000.

-The most successful of the contemporary writers is arguably Munich-born, Vienna-raised Daniel Kehlmann (b 1975), who achieved national and international acclaim with his Measuring the World, based on the lives of Alexander von Humboldt and Carl Friedrich Gauss.
-A film based on the book was released in 2012, directed by the idiosyncratic German director and actor Detlev Buck.
+The most successful of Vienna's contemporary writers is arguably Daniel Kehlmann (b 1975), who achieved widespread acclaim with his Measuring the World (2005), based on the lives of Alexander von Humboldt and Carl Friedrich Gauss.
+A 2012 film based on the book was directed by the idiosyncratic German director and actor Detlev Buck.
+Kehlmann's follow-ups have included You Should Have Left (2018), about a screenwriter and his family's ill-fated trip to the Alps; it was turned into a 2019 film starring Kevin Bacon.

 The Austrian film industry is lively and productive, turning out Cannes Film Festival–sweepers like Michael Haneke, whose The Piano Teacher (2001, based on the novel by Jelinek), Funny Games (2008), The White Ribbon (2009) and Amour (2012) have all picked up prizes at Cannes.
 Amour also won the Academy Award for Best Foreign Film.

-A healthy serving of government arts funding keeps the film industry thriving, as does the Viennese passion for a trip to the Kino (cinema).
+Government arts funding keeps the film industry thriving, as does the Viennese passion for a trip to the Kino (cinema).
 Home-grown films are showcased at the Metro Kinokulturhaus, opened in 2015 and part of the national film archive.
-Local, independent films are as well attended as blockbusters by Graz-boy-made-good, Arnie Schwarzenegger.
-The annual Viennale festival draws experimental and fringe films from all over Europe, while art-house cinemas like the gorgeous Jugendstil Breitenseer Lichtspiele keep the Viennese proud of their rich cinematic history.
+Local, independent films are as well attended as blockbusters by Graz native, Arnie Schwarzenegger.
+The annual Viennale Film Festival draws experimental and fringe films from all over Europe, while art-house cinemas such as the gorgeous Jugendstil Breitenseer Lichtspiele keep the Viennese proud of their rich cinematic history.

 That history has turned out several big Hollywood names.
 Director Fritz Lang made the legendary Metropolis (1926), the story of a society enslaved by technology, and The Last Will of Dr Mabuse (1932), during which an incarcerated madman spouts Nazi doctrine.
 Billy Wilder, writer and director of massive hits like Some Like it Hot, The Apartment and Sunset Boulevard, was Viennese, though he moved to the US early in his career.
 Hedy Lamarr – Hollywood glamour girl and inventor of submarine guidance systems (and technology still used in wi-fi and GPS) – was also born in Vienna.
 Klaus Maria Brandauer, star of Out of Africa and Mephisto, is another native.
 Vienna itself has been the star of movies such as The Third Man (1949), The Night Porter (1974), Amadeus (1984) and Before Sunrise (1995).

 Documentary-maker Ulrich Seidl has made Jesus, You Know (2003), following six Viennese Catholics as they visit their church for prayer, and Animal Love (1995), an investigation of Viennese suburbanites who have abandoned human company for that of pets.
 Lately he has branched into features with Dog Days (2001).
-Jessica Hausner has earned a strong reputation by directing films such as Lovely Rita (2001), the story of a suburban girl who kills her parents in cold blood, and Lourdes (2009), which is about an atheistic woman with multiple sclerosis who makes a pilgrimage to Lourdes.
+Director Jessica Hausner's films include Lovely Rita (2001), about a suburban girl who kills her parents in cold blood, and Lourdes (2009), centring on an atheistic woman with multiple sclerosis who makes a pilgrimage to Lourdes.
+Hausner's Little Joe (2019), about genetic modification, was an award winner at Cannes.

 Feature: The Third Man